3. Cows

 Crisis or progress?

-As for what will happen to the jobs of the animal farmers, butchers, slaughterhouse workers and others in the livestock industry, that change will also happen gradually.
-People will transition to other work and products, just like so many changes in industries and technologies have happened in the past.
-New opportunities will be created because people will still need food, and will still need to eat the same amount of calories and nutrients.
-Those farmers and businesses who succeed will be those best able to adapt to more animal-friendly foods.
-This change will also be better in the long run for the people involved in the cruelties of animal farming.
-If fewer poor people are living psychologically traumatising lives, spending their days slaughtering animals in sheds hidden away from the rest of society, who find their work upsetting or distasteful, then that's a win for animals and humans.
-In the past, when society has legislated an end to cruel practices, transition plans have been put in place, including paying compensation.
+In the past, when society has legislated an end to cruel or outdated practices, transition plans have been put in place, including paying compensation.
 Nobles and owners were often compensated when serfs or slaves were freed.
 Although we think it strange and unjust for the state to pay out to people involved in what should always have been a criminal enterprise, it was deemed necessary for society to adapt and move forward at the time.
-Upton Sinclair once said it was hard to get a person to understand something if their salary depended on them not understanding it, we might expect the same about their food.
-Most people know on some level that factory farming is cruel, but as with other atrocities of the past, it will perhaps take some distance from it for people to comprehend its full horror.
+Upton Sinclair once said it was hard to get a person to understand something if their salary depended on them not understanding it.
+We might expect the same about what they think their food depends on.
+Most people know on some level that factory farming is cruel, but as with other atrocities of the past, it might take some distance from it for people to comprehend the full horror of what they once tolerated.

 Rewilding

 What do barbed wire, cages, chains and other tools of confinement and oppression say about the lives of the animals who live there?
 What do they say about humanity?
-Some people have said we should call our current ecological age the Anthropocene, to acknowledge the overwhelming effect humans now have on the living systems of the world, especially since the Industrial Revolution.
-Humanity has collectively used its ever-growing power to selfishly diminish the home we share with all other species.
-Livestock farming is an exaggerated example of the ramifications of this selfishness.
-Factory-farmed chickens, one of the most abused animals on Earth, are now two-thirds of the mass of all birds.
-Humans and their livestock comprise over nine-tenths of the combined mass of all terrestrial species.
-Wild species are crowded into the remaining tenth, with many of them diminishing or disappearing.
-We often focus on the extinction of species that humans have caused, but the massive loss of members of wild species has been even more catastrophic in terms of suffering.
-There is no doubt humans are intelligent and have advanced organisational abilities, but on an evolutionary time scale, what have we used these traits for?
-To create a tyranny for all other life seems a wasteful and terrible thing to do with our potential.
+Some people have said we should call our current ecological age the Anthropocene, to acknowledge the overwhelming effect humans now have on the living systems of the world.
+This age began with our land clearing, burning, and the commercial exploitation of wild animals, but has gained pace since the Industrial Revolution.
+Humanity has selfishly used its ever-growing power to diminish the home we share with all other species.
+Livestock farming is one of the more obvious and exaggerated examples of this selfishness.
+Factory-farmed chickens, one of the most abused animals on Earth, are now over two-thirds of the mass of all birds.
+Humans and our livestock comprise over nine-tenths of the combined mass of all terrestrial species.
+Wild species are crowded into the remaining small portion, with most of them in the process of diminishing or disappearing.
+We often focus on human-caused extinction, but the massive loss of members of wild species has been even more catastrophic in terms of suffering.
+Since I was born, it is estimated that we have lost three-quarters of wildlife populations, with the number for large fish in the oceans being over nine-tenths.

 Transcending anthropocentrism

+We have created ideas to justify our oppression.
 The religions and philosophies of societies invested in animal agriculture tend to centre around human supremacy, with only the gods of our imagination being higher than humans.
 In an example of how self-serving human thought can be, we imagined those gods to be obsessed with the lives of humans above all other things.
-We see anthropocentrism flowing from our philosophies into the way we live, the things we consume and the technology we create.
-Our concrete and asphalt-dominated cities are deserts for wild animals, certainly most of the animals that evolved in the places our cities have replaced.
-Finding a way to reintegrate human civilisation into the natural world seems to be the only path forward for humanity that is not built on the oppression of everything else that lives.
+The gods are incredibly concerned about the trivial details of human lives, but have little to say about all other life, except in how it relates to us.
+Our anthropocentrism flows from our philosophies into the way we live, the things we consume and the technology we create.
+Our concrete and asphalt-dominated cities are deserts for wild animals, especially the animals that evolved in the places our cities have overrun.

+Finding a path beyond anthropocentrism, a way to reintegrate human civilisation into the natural world, seems to be the only path forward for humanity that is not built on the oppression of everything else that lives.
 The positive emotions most people who spend time in nature feel tell us that if we allow nature to restore itself, we will be rewarded with happier and more beautiful lives as well.

-A new, more harmonious self and world await once we can shake off the habits and ideas of the past to find a more equitable relationship between humanity and the other species that co-evolved with us.
-This is not our planet; all life has its own evolutionary paths that are not subservient to our desires, and indeed, we will flourish best together.
-Having the power to dominate other animals does not give us any moral right to do so.
-Indeed, our treatment of other animals makes evident that we need to spend more time on our collective philosophies to summon the collective maturity to responsibly wield our ever-increasing power.
+A new, more harmonious self and world awaits once we can shake off the habits and ideas of the past to find a more equitable relationship between humanity and the other life that co-evolved with us.
+The planet does not belong to us, we belong to it.
+All life has its own evolutionary paths that should not be subservient to human needs and desires.
+Indeed, we will, in the end, find out we flourish best together.
+Having the power to dominate other animals does not give us the moral right to do so.
+Rather, our treatment of other animals makes it evident that we need to spend more time on our collective philosophies.
+We must summon the collective maturity to responsibly wield our ever-increasing power.